-On December 7, 2013, we held the second AME Academic Salon in the Hospital Affiliated to Nantong University.
+On December 7th, 2013, we held the second AME Academic Salon in the Hospital Affiliated to Nantong University.
 After dinner, Dr. Shen Yaxing from the Department of Thoracic Surgery of Shanghai Zhongshan Hospital invited several attendees to have tea in his room.
 The elevator was in the middle of the hotel.
 After we walked out of the elevator, he led us to the left, then to the left, then to the left, and finally to the door of his room.
-Although we were somehow confused and disoriented, some of us did find out that the door was just diagonally across the elevator.
+Although we were confused and disoriented, some of us figured out out that the door was just diagonally across the elevator.
 We all burst into laughter.
-Yaxing shared that he took this route the first time he entered his room, and so he decided to bring us on the same route on the second time.
-Yaxing then said that this was the behavior of a 'typical' surgeon!
+Yaxing divulged that he took this route the first time he entered his room, and so he decided to bring us on the same route the second time.
+Yaxing then said that this was the behavior of a "typical" surgeon!